Photography BA (Hons)

 - Be taught by practising professionals with experience in exhibiting, publishing, curating and writing about photography

-- Go on annual study visits to galleries and photography festivals in locations like London, Paris, Berlin and Brighton
+- Go on optional annual study visits to galleries and photography festivals – previous locations have included London, Paris, Berlin and Brighton

 Careers and opportunities

 When you finish the course, our Careers and Employability service can help you find a job that puts your skills to work in the industry.

 Previous students have gone on to work as:

 Other graduates have continued their studies at postgraduate level or set up successful businesses with help and support from the University.

 After you graduate, you can get help, advice and support for up to 5 years from our Careers and Employability service as you advance in your career.

 After your second year, you can do an optional work placement year to get valuable longer-term work experience in the industry.